-First Printed in the Spring 2019 issue of Bend Health Guide.
+First Printed in the Bend Health Guide.

 So, you’ve been in an auto accident or maybe as a pedestrian or cyclist, you were hit by a car.
 You’re handling injuries and now you have to navigate a process to deal with three separate insurance companies: your auto insurance, their auto insurance, and health insurance.
 Here are some tips to help navigate the process of dealing with motor vehicle accident bills efficiently, so you can focus on what is most important – your health and getting back on your feet.
 For those who were a pedestrian or cyclist, you can skip to Tip #3.